Published 15/04/2025, Edited 29/04/2025

 following the hopeful end of the war in Ukraine, to recommence the imports of Russian construction timber and commencing nationwide rewilding projects which should include a rolling stock of construction timber for Australia's future construction needs

-tailoring immigration policy to further target areas outside of Melbourne and Sydney in zones prospective for future industrial development
+tailoring immigration policy to further target areas outside of Melbourne and Sydney in zones prospective for future industrial development, and to revamp existing sites like Whyalla as well as areas which contain coal powers stations to retain local jobs (whether they are to transform into Nuclear or MGA Thermal sites)

-tailoring immigration policy to provide housing and employment packages matching for skills shortages and excess housing as was discussed at length in some Parliamentary committees in relation to some regional areas
+tailoring immigration policy to provide housing and employment packages matching for skills shortages and excess housing as was discussed at length in some Parliamentary committees in relation to some regional areas, and improving the quality of assessment of people's pre-existing skills by establishing better connections with the institutions and businesses where new residents obtained their education and training from and establishing upskilling pathways

-building more high quality 1 and 2 bedroom dwellings, as well as higher density dwellings in the vicinity of Australian Universities
+building more high quality 1 and 2 bedroom dwellings and residential complexes, as well as higher density dwellings in the vicinity of Australian educational institutions

 utilising artificial intelligence to